 Our new priorities focus on inequalities which are stubborn and require new collaborative approaches.
-COVID has exacerbated a number of these issues and helped shine a light on the impact they have on our communities.
-It has also helped us to develop new and innovative ways of working with our communities.
+COVID-19 has exacerbated a number of these issues and highlighted the impact they have on our communities.
+It has also helped us to develop new and innovative ways of working with our communities for the longer term.

-- 1. Reducing Poverty - child, food and fuel poverty are significant inequalities in Perth and Kinross and ones which have been increasingly highlighted during the COVID pandemic and its aftermath.
-Evidence across the area shows levels of poverty increasing and all CP partners have seen demands grow for services which support those needing financial assistance and advice.
-New community food initiatives have rapidly evolved in the last 2 years including new foodshares and foodbanks to support people struggling to meet the cost of living.
+- 1. Reducing Poverty child, food and fuel poverty are significant inequalities in Perth and Kinross and ones which have been increasingly highlighted during the COVID-19 pandemic and its aftermath.
+Evidence across the area shows levels of poverty increasing and all Community Planning partners have seen demands grow for services which support those needing financial assistance and advice.
+New community food initiatives have rapidly evolved in the last 2 years including new food shares and larders to reduce food waste and food banks to support people struggling to meet the cost of living.
 With the energy price cap rising again in October 2022, partners need to consider additional support that can be provided for households across Perth and Kinross. - 2.
-Physical and Mental Wellbeing have been negatively impacted through COVID and its aftermath.
+Physical and Mental Wellbeing have been negatively impacted through COVID-19 and its aftermath.
 Evidence from the Health and Social Care Partnership shows a major increase in demand for mental wellbeing support, demanding a cohesive and strongly aligned response from all CP partners in future, alongside NHS Tayside and adult/child social work and social care services.
-The recent independent inquiry into mental health services in Tayside (The Strang Report) highlighted a breakdown of trust and a lack of respect between service users and service providers and within service providers themselves. - 3.
-Digital Participation is increasingly important and has highlighted issues with connectivity, technology and individual capacity, again exacerbated or brought to light during the pandemic.
+The recent independent inquiry into mental health services in Tayside

+(The Strang Report) highlighted a breakdown of trust and a lack of respect between service users and service providers and within service providers themselves.

+- 3. Digital Participation is increasingly important and has highlighted issues with connectivity, technology and individual capacity, again exacerbated or brought to light during the pandemic.
 Perth and Kinross Council has allocated additional funding for Digital Inclusion since 2021/22 and established a multi-agency Digital Participation Working Group - 4.
-Skills, Learning and Development is a priority for those in formal education who were impacted during COVID, and through Community Learning and Development provision to support individuals and communities to build their skills, confidence and resilience.
+Learning and Development is a priority for those in formal education who were impacted during COVID-19, and through Community Learning and Development provision to support individuals and communities to build their skills, confidence and resilience.
 Ways of delivering learning have also evolved and changed and new support is under development for the increasing numbers of asylum seekers and refugees being welcomed to our area. - 5.
-Employability is about an enhanced focus on upskilling for those seeking employment and supporting young people in a fast changing job market, enabling people to enter, sustain and progress in work.
+Employability is about an enhanced focus on upskilling for those seeking employment and supporting young people in a fast-changing job market, enabling people to enter, sustain and progress in work.
 The CPP supports the Local Employability Partnership bringing key partners together to focus on this priority.